PostHog/posthog.com/contents/careers/designer.md

 ## We hire the best to tell us what to do

-We are focussed on increasing user acquisition, retention and our community growth.
+We are focused on increasing user acquisition, retention and our community growth.
 Design is core to all of these things.

 Success in this role means we build a great brand, which filters through everything that reaches our audience of users and potential users.